Monodnaviria: History

-The earliest reference to a virus in Monodnaviria was made in a poem written in 752 by Japanese Empress Shotoku, describing a yellowing or vein clearing disease of Eupatorium plants that was likely caused by a geminivirus.
-Centuries later, a circovirus infection that caused balding in birds was observed in Australia in 1888, marking the first reference to ssDNA viruses in modern times.
+The earliest reference to a virus in Monodnaviria was made in a poem written in 752 by Japanese Empress Shotoku.
+The poem describes a yellowing or vein clearing disease of Eupatorium plants that was likely caused by a geminivirus.
+Centuries later, a circovirus infection that caused balding in birds was observed in Australia in 1888, which marked the first reference to ssDNA viruses in modern times.
 The first animal CRESS-DNA virus to be characterized was the porcine circovirus in 1974, and in 1977, the first genome of an ssDNA virus, the Bean golden mosaic virus, was detailed.
-Beginning in the 1970s, the families of related members in Monodnaviria began to be organized, Parvoviridae becoming the first ssDNA family recognized with additional families being continually discovered.
+Beginning in the 1970s, the families of related members in Monodnaviria began to be organized.
+Parvoviridae became the first ssDNA family recognized and additional families have been continually discovered since then.

 In recent years, analyses of viral DNA in various contexts such as fecal matter and marine sediments have shown that ssDNA viruses are widespread throughout nature, and the increased knowledge of their diversity has helped to greater understand their evolutionary history.
-The relation between CRESS-DNA viruses was resolved from 2015 to 2017, leading to the establishment of Monodnaviria in 2019 based on their shared relation, including viruses descended from them.
+The relation between CRESS-DNA viruses was resolved from 2015 to 2017, which led to the establishment of Monodnaviria in 2019 based on their shared relation, including viruses descended from them.
 Despite appearing to have polyphyletic origins, the similar genome structure, genome length, and gene compositions of CRESS-DNA viruses provided the justification to unite them under a realm.